-Moscow asks Italy to drop charges against Russian in Nigeria graft case
+Russia asks Italy to drop charges against envoy in Nigeria graft case

 Agaev and all the parties involved in the case have denied any wrongdoing.

-In documents filed by prosecutors with the Milan court on Wednesday, it emerged that Russia’s Foreign Minister Sergei Lavrov handed over a letter to his Italian counterpart in Moscow at a meeting on Oct.
-8, calling on Italian authorities to be “reasonable” in the case.
+Documents filed by prosecutors with the Milan court on Wednesday showed Russian Foreign Minister Sergei Lavrov handed a letter to his Italian counterpart in Moscow at a meeting on Oct.
+8, calling on Italian authorities to be “reasonable”.

 The letter said Russia was convinced Agaev had committed no wrongdoing.